raginimangla/aboutme/docs/PROJECTS.md

 1. TOC
 {:toc}

 Below is a summary of some of my main projects that I have done over the years.
-This includes my experience as a Senior Technical Writer with Oracle, working on the Oracle Primavera Cloud application, and my experience as an Instructional Designer developing training materials for enterprise resource planning (ERP) and non-ERP systems.
+This includes my experience as a technical writer and an instructional dsigner.

 ## **Technical Writing**